Yurockkk/SociallyAssistiveRobotics-PTA-Bot/Webots_README.md

 ```
 ### -Main.cpp

 By Connecting with two servers and setting up two sockets successfully, PTA.BOT will greet to a user and demonstrate the motion of exercise-one.
-When the user doing the motion, PTA.BOT can encourage the user during the period of exerxise-one.
+When the user doing the motion, PTA.BOT can encourage the user during the period of exercise-one.
 After finishing exercise-one, the robot will communicate with two servers to send data and receive data back.
 Those data will save to resultFromCNN.
 Therefore, PTA.BOT can make a decision of getUpdatedlevel() for the next motion.
 The processes of second and third motions are as well as the first one.
 Lastly, there has an end of section.
 ```
   controller->createSocketWithServers(fd,fd2,g);
   controller->textToSpeechGreeting();